intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

  > A `Source` is a set of stream processing steps that has one open output.
 It can comprise any number of internal sources and transformations that are wired together, or it can be an “atomic” source, e.g. from a collection or a file.
 Materialization turns a Source into a Reactive Streams `Publisher` (at least conceptually).

-In our case, this is the json wikidata dump[^6] which comes in a single gzip compressed file as a (huge) JSON array.
-Luckyly for us, each object is on a separate line in the file, so it can be easily read line by line and and processed independently.
+In our case, this is the JSON Wikidata dump[^6] which comes in a single gzip compressed file as a (huge) JSON array.
+Luckily for us, each object is on a separate line in the file, so it can be easily read line by line and and processed independently.

 This is an extract showing what the dump looks like:
 {% highlight json %}